yazmeenparedes/Portfolio-Analysis/README.md

 investment return of stocks issued by companies located in the major markets of Europe. (for more information, see references)*

-## VEIEX: Vanguard Emerging Mkts Stock Idx Inv
+## VEIEX: Vanguard Emerging Markets Stock Index Investor
 *Asset tracks the performance of the FTSE Emerging Markets All Cap China by measuring the investment return of companies located in emerging market countries. (for more information, see references)*